foxylion/foxylion.github.io/jekyll/blog/_posts/2016-02-06-maven-central-and-travis.md

 date:   2016-02-06 12:00:00 +0000
 ---

-This blog post will show the steps required to deploy a built maven artifact on Maven central using Travis CI.
+This blog post will show the steps required to deploy a maven artifact on Maven central using Travis CI.

 <!--more-->